Marie Bonaparte: Sexual research

 Despite what she described as sexual dysfunction, Marie Bonaparte conducted affairs with Sigmund Freud's disciple Rudolph Loewenstein as well as Aristide Briand, her husband's aide-de-camp Lembessiss, a prominent married French physician, and possibly others.
 Troubled by her difficulty in achieving sexual fulfillment, Marie engaged in research.
 In 1924, she published her results under the pseudonym A. E. Narjani and presented her theory of frigidity in the medical journal Bruxelles-Médical, having measured the distance between the vagina and the clitoral glans in 200 women.
 After analyzing their sexual history she concluded that the distance between these two organs was critical for the ability to reach orgasm (volupté) during vaginal intercourse.
 She identified women with a short distance (the paraclitoridiennes) who reached orgasm easily during intercourse, and women with a distance of more than two and a half centimeters (the téleclitoridiennes) who had difficulties while the mesoclitoridiennes were in between.
 Bonaparte considered herself a téleclitoridienne and approached Josef Halban to surgically move her clitoris closer to her vagina.
 She underwent and published the procedure as the Halban–Narjani operation.
 When it proved unsuccessful in facilitating the sought-after outcome for Marie, the physician repeated the operation.

 She modeled for the Romanian modernist sculptor Constantin Brâncuși.
-His sculpture of her, "Princess X", created a scandal in 1919 when he represented her or caricatured her as a large gleaming bronze phallus.
-This phallus symbolizes the model's obsession with the penis and her lifelong quest to achieve vaginal orgasm.
+His sculpture of her, "Princess X", created a scandal in 1919 when he represented her or caricatured her as a large gleaming bronze phallus, although he declared this a misunderstanding as he meant the sculpture to suggest her desire and vanity.
+This sculpture can be seen to symbolize the model's obsession with the penis and her lifelong quest to achieve vaginal orgasm.